What is 3D Gait Analysis? How is it different from 2D analysis and other app-based analysis?

 Yes - balance can be improved and a proper assessment is the first step.
 Using force plate analysis, we can identify deficits and create a customized training or rehabilitation program to improve your balance and reduce the risk of falls or injury.

-How is this assessment different from other balance tests?
+How is this balance assessment different from other balance tests?

 This assessment is unique because it uses advanced force plate technology to provide precise, objective data.
 Unlike basic clinical tests, it offers: